About Us

 Non-executive Director

-Peter Knoblanche joined the Board in December 2023 and is a member of the Audit and Risk Committee and the Remuneration and Nominations Committee.
+Peter Knoblanche joined the Board in December 2023 and is a member of the Audit and Risk Committee and the People, Remuneration and Nominations Committee.

-Peter has had nearly 40 years’ experience in wholesale and retail banking, having worked with various local and international banks across his executive career.
+Mr Knoblanche has had nearly 40 years’ experience in wholesale and retail banking, having worked with various local and international banks across his executive career.
 He has a deep understanding of strategy, agribusiness, funding, commodity trading and risk management.

 Show more

-Peter is a graduate of the Harvard Business School Advanced Management Programme 190, a graduate member of the Australian Institute of Company Directors, and holds a Bachelor of Commerce from Wollongong University.
+Mr Knoblanche is a graduate of the Harvard Business School Advanced Management Programme 190, a graduate member of the Australian Institute of Company Directors, and holds a Bachelor of Commerce from Wollongong University.

 Daniel Mangelsdorf